-3.1 Surface Structure and Optimization
+A. Surface Structure and Optimization

 Figure 1 shows the surface morphology of epoxy-and-DLC coated specimens examined by scanning electron microscopy (SEM).
 Parallel grooves and ridges, as well as spheroidal protuberances, are related to the corresponding features on the ground epoxy surface.
-Figure 1a shows the DLC layer, growing homogeneously on the EP4 surface.
+Figure 1(a) shows the DLC as an amorphous layer, growing homogeneously on the EP4 surface.
 Random surface speckles are also evident in the coating, possibly related to levels of residual compressive stresses, otherwise the carbon film deposited at the final stage of the coating process is compact and dense.